huiyuxie/huiyuxie.github.io/index.md

 - More to explore...

+# News

+I will be mentoring a new project with [**_@jlchan_**](https://github.com/jlchan) on the parallelization of the mesh initialization process for solving PDEs on GPUs as part of Google Summer of Code 2025.
+Proposal details are currently under discussion and will be published on the [**_JuliaLang JSoC Projects_**](https://julialang.org/jsoc/projects/) by the end of 2024.

 # More...

 Here is my recent [**_resume_**](/assets/files/resume.pdf) (Last updated: November 29, 2024).

 As a true fan of proofs, I would recommend [**_Principles of Mathematical Analysis_**](https://en.wikipedia.org/wiki/Principles_of_Mathematical_Analysis) for its meticulous analysis and elegant, rigorous proofs.